MrJalen/MaxAlertView/README.md

     }
 }];

-//show title & message , at the same time show a cancel block with OK [MaxAlertView showAlertWithTitle:@"Title" message:@"AlertView show Title with message" completion:^(BOOL cancelled) {
+//show title & message , at the same time show a cancel block with OK</br>
+[MaxAlertView showAlertWithTitle:@"Title" message:@"AlertView show Title with message" completion:^(BOOL cancelled) {
     if (cancelled) {
           NSLog(@"ok");